 Otaki River (IV) Lemming Falls

-Not far below the Kahiwiroa Stream confluence is Lemming falls.
-This drop is described in various accounts as anywhere between 2.5 and 3.5m.
+From Kahiwiroa Stream confluence it is essential that you shore scout everything for the next 200m.
+There are two rapids of note with the second, Lemming Falls, around a slight left corner with no scope to boat scout.
+This drop is described in various accounts as anywhere between 2.5 and 3.5m (likely higher at low flows).
 At any rate, it’s a significant drop which is class IV at a decent flow.
-It can be portaged on either side; river right is easier.
+It can be portaged river right.

-Otaki River (II+/III+) Lemming Falls to Penn Creek
+Otaki River (III+) Lemming Falls to Penn Creek

 There there’s plenty more challenging water in this section.
 There are possible campsites about 1.5km downstream of the Kahiwiroa Stream confluence on the true left.
+Martin Wilson aptly named the big slip rapid the “Labyrinth”.
 More extensive river flats above Penn Creek also offer camping options.
 From the Hut to Penn Creek, allow about 4-5hrs at recommended flows.

-Alternatively, you can continue down the Otaki (Grade I to II) past Blue Slip to the 4wd track (see the Otaki River lower gorge description for details).
+Continue down the Otaki (Grade I to II) past Blue Slip to the 4wd track (see the Otaki River lower gorge description for details).
+This will take you back to your car at the Shields Flat Carpark.
+(1 hr).

-Optimum flows for packrafts are at about 1700-1800mm (approx. 15 cumecs) for a confident class III+ paddler.
-These flows correspond to the difficulty described on this trip page.
-Its probable that at flows below 1700mm there will be a significantly higher proportion of carrying your boat over/around river that is too shallow to paddle.
+Optimum flow for packrafts is probably 15 cumecs for a confident class III+ paddler.
+It is probable that at flows below 12 cumec there will be a significantly higher proportion of carrying your boat over/around river that is too shallow to paddle.

-It rains a fair bit in the Tararua’s, optimum flows are usually close behind a front.
-Its worth studying the gauge during a few storm cycles so you get a feel for how it rises and drops before heading in.
+It rains a fair bit in the Tararuas, optimum flows are usually close behind a front.
+The catchment collects rain from the north west and these weather systems can be quite variable.
+This is because the rain bands can be quite narrow.
+Its worth studying the rain radar and gauge during a few storm cycles so you get a feel for how it rises and drops before heading in.